Mohitk391/ferb_speaks/README.md

 # ferb_speaks

-Hello freinds, thanks for checking this out.
+Hello friends, thanks for checking this out.

-This project is a fun translation app on Ferb's latin translation.
+This project is a fun translation app on Ferb's Latin translation.

 Enjoy how ferb would say what you want to say!!!